Shout to the Lord 2000

 Shout to the Lord 2000 is a live praise and worship album of contemporary worship music by Hillsong.
 The album appeared on the Billboard 200 and reached No. 8 on the Top Contemporary Christian Albums Chart.

 Making of the album

-Shout to the Lord 2000 was recorded live at the 1998 Hillsong Conference by Darlene Zschech and the Hillsong team.
-Ron Kenoly and Alvin Slaughter also appear on this album.
+Shout to the Lord 2000 was recorded live at the 1998 Hillsong Conference by Darlene Zschech and the Hillsong team in Sydney, Australia.
+Two American Christian musicians, Ron Kenoly and Alvin Slaughter, also appear on this album.
 It was recorded at the State Sports Centre as well.